sushmarchandran/iter8-kfserving/docs/metrics_ootb.md

 |container-processes   | Number of processes running inside the container    | gauge      | |
 |container-tasks-state   | Number of tasks in given state (sleeping, running, stopped, uninterruptible, or ioawaiting)    | gauge      | |

-A description of the metrics CRD and instructions on how to add custom metrics to your iter8 configuration is provided [here](metrics_custom.md)
+A description of the metrics CRD and instructions on how to add custom metrics is provided [here](metrics_custom.md).